sanafatima2554/python-projects/README.md

 # python-projects
-This is may startup for building projects in python.
+This is my startup for building projects in python.